 Variations of Roasted Brussel Sprouts

-Maple roasted Brussel Sprouts -Toss together in a bowl six slices of chopped bacon, add 1 pound sliced Brussels sprouts, add 1/4 teaspoon salt, 1/4 teaspoon ground black pepper, 1 tablespoon olive oil, and 1 tablespoon maple syrup.
+Maple-roasted Brussels sprouts: Toss together in a bowl 6 slices of chopped bacon, 1 pound sliced Brussels sprouts, 1/4 teaspoon salt, 1/4 teaspoon ground black pepper, 1 tablespoon olive oil, and 1 tablespoon maple syrup.
 Toss together, roast for 20 to 25 minutes at 400 degrees.

-Garlic Parmesan Brussel Sprouts – Toss together in a bowl 1 pound sliced Brussel sprouts, 3 tablespoons olive oil, 1/2 teaspoon salt, 1/2 teaspoon Italian seasoning, 1 tablespoon chopped garlic, and 1/2 cup grated Parmesan cheese.
-Mix together, and roast on a baking sheet for 20 to 25 minutes at 400 degrees.
+Garlic Parmesan Brussels Sprouts – Toss together in a bowl 1 pound sliced Brussels sprouts, 3 tablespoons olive oil, 1/2 teaspoon salt, 1/2 teaspoon Italian seasoning, 1 tablespoon chopped garlic, and 1/2 cup grated Parmesan cheese.
+Mix, and roast on a baking sheet for 20 to 25 minutes at 400 degrees.

-Balsamic Roasted Brussel Sprouts – Toss together in a bowl 1 pound sliced Brussel Sprouts, 2 tablespoons olive oil, 3 tablespoons balsamic vinegar, 2 teaspoons minced garlic, 1/4 teaspoon salt, and 1/4 teaspoon ground black pepper.
+Balsamic Roasted Brussels Sprouts – Toss together in a bowl 1 pound sliced Brussels Sprouts, 2 tablespoons olive oil, 3 tablespoons balsamic vinegar, 2 teaspoons minced garlic, 1/4 teaspoon salt, and 1/4 teaspoon ground black pepper.
 Mix together, and roast on a baking sheet for 20 to 25 minutes at 400 degrees.

 Here are some more Brussels sprout recipes for you to enjoy.